 - images of work to be exhibited or examples of previous production (5-10 images in jpg format)

-Uploading files through the online form requires a Gmail/Google account.
-If you do not have one, please send the supoorting files in one single email (max 10MB) to: email@example.com
+Please fill in the form and send the supoorting files in one single email (max 10MB) to: firstname.lastname@example.org

 Please write your name + NÄYTTELYHAKU 2019 in the subject of the email.
 The form and supporting files must be received by Sunday 11 November 23:59 (EEST).